atulyw/cdec/DevOps Essentials for Modern Engineering/Terraform/Day-1-Terraform-Basics-and-Setup-Notes.md

 #### What are Provider Requirements?

 Provider requirements are declarations that specify which providers your Terraform configuration depends on, including their source addresses and version constraints.
-These requirements help Terraform understand which providers to download and use.

 #### Basic Provider Requirements Syntax